 There is a wide range of barriers for black and minority ethnic communities accessing mental health care in the UK.
 Some of these include a lack of knowledge around mental health care or different cultural attitudes or ideas about mental health within some communities.
 There is some evidence that suggests that black and minority ethnic communities are at comparatively higher risk of mental ill-health and disproportionately impacted by social determinants associated with mental ill health, including poor housing and/or levels of employment and income.
 From accessing treatment to receiving mental health support, through to assessment and treatment, inequality is ever-present for black and minority ethnic communities in the UK.

 How Digital Innovations Can Help

-People from all backgrounds can access digital support 24/7, often from the convenience of their own home, without facing the stigma, travel limitations, and other barriers that face-to-face mental health services can produce.
+People from all backgrounds can access digital support 24/7, often from the convenience of their own home, without facing the stigma and other barriers that face-to-face mental health services can produce.
 We provide scalable access to more people whilst helping to meet the diverse needs of different population groups and delivering results comparable to traditional face-to-face therapy.